MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-drill-maps/create-a-drill-map.md

 This workflow sample demonstrates how to create a new drill map object through the Modeling service.

-The drill map is under the Public Objects folder in the Strategy Tutorial project.
+The drill map is under the Public Objects folder in the MicroStrategy Tutorial project.
 The folder object ID is `98FE182C2A10427EACE0CD30B6768258`.
 The project ID is `091B51154B22036C53CFBB9958B2E8FC`.

 :::tip